Is Bamboo The Most Sustainable Material?

 The Reality of Bamboo In The Western World

-We know what you’re thinking: Why don't we use bamboo in the UK, EU and US?
+We know what you’re thinking: Why don't we use bamboo as much in the West?
 One answer is that we do not have the same hot, humid climate as Southeast Asia or even Central America where it is easy to grow bamboo.
 This, however, does not mean we cannot utilise bamboo within our buildings in different ways.

 In 2017, Dutch engineer Pablo van der Lugt gave a TedTalk entitled “Bamboo to Save the World”, in which he talked about the incredible potential of reforesting the world with bamboo, and how this can benefit humans, our climate, and can even change the way industry operates.
 Bamboo’s practicality also extends beyond just exteriors, and can also be used to create countless other products including: